dberg/monads/README.md

-# writer-monad
+# The Writer Monad

-The Writer Monad
+For more information see [writer monad](http://daniberg.com/2020/04/19/writer-monad.html).